Maritime Accident Lawyer in Houston TX

 • Compensation for pain and suffering, physical impairment, and mental anguish

-Our Jones Act attorneys have handled many of these cases, and our Jones Act lawyers are ready to help you.
-The Jones Act gives injured or ill maritime workers the right to file a maritime or admiralty lawsuit to recover compensation and benefits for injuries and illnesses that arise when working aboard a vessel in navigable waters due to the negligence of the vessel’s owner, operator, or another employee of the owner or operator.
+The Jones Act gives injured or ill maritime workers the right to file a lawsuit to recover compensation and benefits for injuries and illnesses that arise when working aboard a vessel in navigable waters due to the negligence of the vessel’s owner, operator, or another employee of the owner or operator.
+It also provides an injured seaman with the right to make a claim and recover compensation based on unseaworthiness of a vessel.

 Because the Jones Act requires vessel owners and operators to provide seaworthy vessels, the statute effectively protects several important rights of maritime workers: